till-s/tic-nic/README.md

 supports sending and receiving ethernet packets using a raw socket.

-Note, however, that `mcio_ctl` automatically takes over the device from the kernel driver when it runs but the udev machinery will immediately grab it back and re-bind it to `cdc_ncm` or `cdc_tic_nic` after the program exits which means that changes
+Note, however, that `mdio_ctl` automatically takes over the device from the kernel driver when it runs but the udev machinery will immediately grab it back and re-bind it to `cdc_ncm` or `cdc_tic_nic` after the program exits which means that changes